Take cyproterone tablets with a drink of water and something to eat.

 Important: cyproterone can affect the way your liver works and the way your adrenal glands work.
 Your doctor will discuss this with your before you start the treatment, but it is important you tell your doctor if you develop any of the following:

-- Any yellowing of your skin or the whites of your eyes, or if you develop any stomach discomfort or pain that does not go away quickly.
+- Any yellowing of your skin or of the whites of your eyes, or if you develop any stomach discomfort or pain that does not go away quickly.
 These can be signs that your liver is being affected.

 If you experience any other symptoms which you think may be due to the tablets, please speak with your doctor or pharmacist for further advice.